 Echelon Data Centres

-We began by preparing the materials that we would need for a co-ordinated communication offensive – suggesting messages, preparing a question and answer document, reviewing the company’s embryonic website for form and feel, putting together a media toolkit, creating a ‘starter for ten’ launch presentation, drafting a media release and putting together content for the corporate brochure that would be the foundation of the launch toolkit.
+We began by preparing the materials Echelon needed for a co-ordinated communication offensive – developing messages, identifying issues, reviewing the company’s embryonic website for form and feel, putting together a media toolkit, creating a ‘starter for 10’ launch presentation, establishing social media properties, and creating a corporate brochure, launch videos and imagery.

-It’s never too soon to think about a longer-term communication strategy either, and we engaged Echelon in discussion about issues management, community relations, social media and a programme of regular news as the company’s sites moved successfully through the planning process.
+Post-launch, we mapped out Echelon’s longer-term communication strategy and engaged in issues management, community relations, social media and a programme of regular news as the company’s sites moved successfully through the planning process.

 What they said